🔄

 The frame is one of the most visible parts of your door, and its color can dramatically influence the building's overall look.
 You can choose from a variety of standard finishes, including black, white, bronze, and gray, to complement your exterior or interior color scheme.
 For a truly custom look, many doors come with a primed gray finish, which is ready for you to paint any color you like.
 This is a great way to match your company’s branding, coordinate with other exterior elements like trim and window frames, or simply achieve a precise aesthetic for a custom home project.
 A well-chosen color makes the entrance feel intentional and integrated with the rest of the building's design.

-Glass and Window Layouts
+Designing Your Glass and Window Layout

 The glass you choose affects not just the door's appearance but also its performance and the amount of natural light that enters your space.
 You can select from different types of glass, such as clear tempered for visibility, insulated glass for better energy efficiency, or fire-rated glass for safety compliance.
 The layout of the glass panels, or lites, also offers plenty of room for creativity.
 Common configurations include full-glass for maximum light, half-glass for a balance of light and privacy, or narrow vertical steel windows for a sleek, modern touch.
 If standard options don’t fit your design, you can often request custom sizes and arrangements to create a truly unique entryway.

-Hardware and Locking Systems
+Selecting Secure Hardware and Locking Systems

 The right hardware does more than just open and close the door—it secures your property and completes the design.
 From handles and push bars to hinges and closers, every piece can be selected to match your door’s style and functional requirements.
 When choosing a locking system, it’s essential to consider both security needs and local building codes.
 High-quality locking mechanisms provide peace of mind, while the finish of the hardware—like matte black, brushed nickel, or bronze—can be coordinated with the frame for a cohesive look.
 Proper installation is key to ensuring all components work together smoothly and provide lasting security and performance for years to come.

-Finding the Best Commercial Steel Doors
+Where to Find the Best Commercial Steel Doors

 Once you know what you need, the final step is finding a supplier you can trust to deliver a high-quality product.
 The best commercial steel doors combine strength, compliance with safety standards, and a design that fits your building’s aesthetic.
 It’s about finding that perfect balance between function and form from a brand that stands behind its products.

-A Look at the USA Builders Depot Collection
+Spotlight: The USA Builders Depot Collection

 When you’re looking for reliability and style, our collection of steel doors is a great place to start.
 We design our doors to be heavy-duty, strong, and built to last, so you can feel confident in your investment.
 Many of our commercial doors come with glass windows, often called "lite kits," pre-installed.
 These are fantastic for bringing natural light into a space and making areas safer by improving visibility.
 Because they are made right here in the USA, you can be sure they meet important industry standards for security and durability, giving you one less thing to worry about on your project.